This is a guide on how to replicate a Vespa application into different environments, with or without data. Use cases for cloning include:

 Target setup:

-Note the name of the application package .zip-file.
+Note the name of the application package .zip-file just downloaded.

 If changes are needed, unzip it and use vespa deploy -t http://localhost:19071